-We have exercised professional judgement and have maintained professional skepticism throughout the audit, in accordance with Dutch Standards on Auditing, ethical requirements and independence requirements.
-Our audit included among others:
+We have exercised professional judgment and have maintained professional skepticism throughout the audit, in accordance with Dutch Standards on Auditing, ethical requirements and independence requirements.
+The Information in support of our opinion section above includes an informative summary of our responsibilities and the work performed as the basis for our opinion.

+Our audit further included among others: